nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 ### 3. Use `virtual` Methods

-Remember to use the `virtual` modifier for methods in dependency injection class services, because ABP framework uses interceptors, and it cannot intercept non-`virtual` methods, thus unable to implement unit of work functionality.
+To be able to use Unit of Work attribute, you must use the `virtual` modifier for methods in dependency injection class services, because ABP Framework uses interceptors, and it cannot intercept non `virtual` methods, thus unable to implement  Unit of Work functionality.

 ### 4. Avoid Long Transactions